Children in Andhra Pradesh

 The focus of the immunization programme is on supporting the state’s efforts to eliminate measles, control rubella, introduce newer vaccines and address coverage issues in urban slums and pockets of low immunization coverage in the state.
 UNICEF also prioritizes improving the quality of cold chain and supply chain systems to ensure the quality of vaccines.

-The state has a relatively good governance mechanism and the potential to demonstrate innovations in the field of nutrition.
-The existing Nutrition Mission for Andhra Pradesh is integrated with POSHAN Abhiyaan, and UNICEF is supporting the state in monitoring and reviewing the nutrition indicators periodically.
+The state has a relatively effective governance mechanism and the potential to demonstrate innovations in nutrition.
+The existing Nutrition Mission for Andhra Pradesh is integrated with the POSHAN Abhiyaan, and UNICEF supports the state in monitoring and reviewing nutrition indicators periodically.

-Through upstream advocacy, the strengthening of multi-sectoral partnerships and initiation of a social movement to reduce undernutrition at the gram panchayat level and particularly in tribal belts is planned.
+Through upstream advocacy, strengthening multi-sectoral partnerships, and initiating a social movement to reduce undernutrition at the gram panchayat level, particularly in tribal belts, is planned.

 UNICEF prioritizes improving the quality of care and treatment of children with severe acute malnutrition through health facility-based and community-based approaches.
 UNICEF works to strengthen the reach and quality of the micronutrient supplementation programme for adolescent girls and women.

-UNICEF continues to build on the systemic capacity to implement child-friendly teaching methods at scale for improved learning outcomes for children.
-Priority is given to strengthening implementation of social protection schemes that enable parents to send their children to school.
+UNICEF continues to build on systemic capacity to implement child-friendly teaching methods at scale, improving learning outcomes for children.
+Priority is given to strengthening the implementation of social protection schemes that enable parents to send their children to school.

 Priority is given to strengthening systems that prevent institutionalization of children and advocacy is focused on linkages with social protection schemes as a strategy to strengthen families and reduce the demand for residential care.